noahehall/theBookOfNoah/0current/aws/0provisioning.md

 ## config

+- A summarized view of AWS and non-AWS resources and the compliance status of the rules and the resources in each AWS Region.
 - managed service  providing an inventory of AWS resources, config history, and change notifcations to
 - use cases
   - enable security & governance